iSuslov/reactive-query/README.md

 <a name="ReactiveQuery+set"></a>
 ### reactiveQuery.set(params)
 **NOT SIMILAR to ReactiveDict or ReactiveVar**.
-Updates the data based on query params, ignores invalid data (if isValid callback is defined for the key).
+Updates the data based on query params, ignores and deletes invalid data (if isValid callback is defined for the key).
 Typically it should be used when a url changes.